ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 DISCUSS RESULTS

 So, now that all of the outstanding issues have been addressed, where would I see this project going?
-Foremost, it would be good to develop models for different types of random networks, such as a multilayer network [@multilayer] or scale-free network (CITE).
-Both certainly appear in nature; arguably more so than an SBM, since a typical SBM has rather fixed constraints in terms of community size.
+Foremost, it would be good to develop models for different types of random networks, such as a multilayer network [@multilayer] or scale-free network [@scalefree]   Both certainly appear in nature; arguably more so than an SBM, since a typical SBM has rather fixed constraints in terms of community size.

 After that?
 I would like to apply this to real physical data.
 One such example of something with rich community structure can be found in biology or chemistry.
-What I refer to here is really any large molecule (CITE).
+What I refer to here is really any large molecule [@mol].
 With initial conditions, the actual bond energies can be calculated such that we can form something with visible community structure.
 The main reason that I wasn't able to apply this here is that, since this is designed for the Raspberry Pi Zero W, the space limitations are fairly obvious.
-You can look at the protein database (CITE) and see that much of these molecules are in the thousands, if not tens of thousands, of atoms or what we would classify as the nodes.
+You can look at the protein database (https://www.rcsb.org/) and see that much of these molecules are in the thousands, if not tens of thousands, of atoms or what we would classify as the nodes.

 Otherwise, I think that this was a clear success.
 There exists now a rather evident bridge between the information-theoretic world and some of the most classical of physics problems, namely the partition problem that pops up in statistical mechanics and thermodynamics.
 Interestingly enough, those problems also deal in entropy, but a kind different from the one described here.
 Regardless, this was enjoyable and I look forward to studying this more as I ascend the academic ranks.